Joint instability as the cause of nerve pain – Treatment of neuralgia

 Joint instability and ligament injury are almost always the missing diagnoses to problems of chronic nerve pain from a musculoskeletal cause.
 Even in patients with nerve pain from such conditions as neuritis, neuroma, nerve entrapments, neuralgia, and unusual nerve syndromes.
 Nerves alert the brain of the presence of an injury or problem because they themselves are either being inflamed or undergoing neurogenic inflammation; entrapped or experiencing compression by nearby bone or myofascial tissue; or encountering excessive stretch.

-As in other chronic painful conditions, patients seek all sorts of suppressive, ablative or surgical therapies for relief of nerve irritations not realizing that these treatments are actually causing more harm than good.
+As in other chronic painful conditions, patients seek all sorts of suppressive, ablative, or surgical therapies for relief of nerve irritations not realizing that these treatments are actually causing more harm than good.
 It is often not understood that ALL pain has a nerve component.
 As in other sensations, pain is carried by nerves to the central nervous system ultimately to be interpreted and experienced by the brain.
 To understand how treatments can resolve, correct, decompress, and cure, the various nerve pain disorders, it is necessary to provide an overview understanding that pain comes from four different sources.
 Once you understand this key concept, it is very simple to understand why the curative treatment of nerve pain must be in the realm of regenerative injection therapies as these treatments may resolve neurogenic inflammation, nerve entrapment, and the excessive stretching of nerves by tightening ligaments and restoring joint stability, whether directly or indirectly.

-The four primary causes of almost all painful conditions are excessive stretch of a primary ligament, the many harmful effects of joint instability, neurogenic inflammation, and nerve entrapment.
+The four primary causes of almost all painful conditions are an excessive stretch of a primary ligament, the many harmful effects of joint instability, neurogenic inflammation, and nerve entrapment.

 1. Ligament laxity